Paul Quinn College

 About Paul Quinn College

-Paul Quinn College: A pioneering HBCU empowering generations with "WE Over Me."
+Paul Quinn College: An HBCU trailblazer empowering future leaders with its 'WE Over Me' ethos.

 Key Highlights

-- ✦Achieved initial accreditation by the Southern Association of Colleges and Schools (SACS) in 1972.
+- ✦Achieved initial accreditation with the Southern Association of Colleges and Schools (SACS) in 1972, affirming its academic quality.

-- ✦Led by visionary President Michael J. Sorrell since 2007.
+- ✦Led by visionary President Michael J. Sorrell, who has been at the helm since 2007.

-- ✦Pioneered in 1962 by changing its charter to allow trustees to be elected without regard to race, creed, or color.
+- ✦Pioneered a groundbreaking change in 1962, allowing trustees to be elected without regard to race, creed, or color.

 Timeline